 - 2 cloves of garlic, roughly chopped

 - 4 medium tomatoes, roughly chopped

 - 1 medium yellow onion, medium chopped

-- 1 bunch of epazote (an herb that can be found in Mexican Markets) or cilantro, roughly chopped
+- 1 bunch of cilantro or epazote (an herb that can be found in Mexican Markets), roughly chopped

-- Heat 2 teaspoons canola oil in medium skillet over medium heat.
+- 1. Heat 2 teaspoons canola oil in medium skillet over medium heat.
 Add onion, bell peppers, corn, zucchini, and yellow squash.
+Season with salt and pepper.
 Cook, stirring occasionally, until vegetables are softened, about 6 minutes. - 2.
 Heat 1 teaspoon canola oil in medium skillet and then add garlic and cook for 30 seconds.
 Add can of refried beans.
 Mix beans and garlic together until garlic is well incorporated and heat until the mixture is hot.
 Set aside. - 3.
 For the salsa: place ingredients in food processor or blender and blend until smooth. - 4.
 Spread a thin layer of the bean and garlic mixture on top of a tostada.
 Add a spoonful of the cooked vegetables.
 Top with salsa and queso fresco (if using).